The Copper Family >

 This song, also called It was one summer morning is deep-rooted in Maureen’s native Tyneside.
 As early as 1821, Blackwood s Magazine printed it in a version received from Thomas Doubleday, a Newcastle soap boiler and fiery radical who was also an excellent collector of Northumbrian song (the fine Captain Rover is one of his discoveries).
 The Yorkshireman Frank Kidson noted a version of The White Cockade (not quite so good as this one) from his mother who heard it sung in Leeds about 1820.
 The tune is probably older than the words, which belong to the closing years of the eighteenth century.

-The Watersons sang The White Cockade a year later on their album A Yorkshire Garland.
-This track was reissued on the Early Days CD and in 2004 on the Watersons' 4 CD anthology Mighty River of Song.
+The Watersons sang The White Cockade in 1966 on their Topic album A Yorkshire Garland.
+This track was reissued on the Early Days CD and in 2004 on the Watersons’ 4 CD anthology Mighty River of Song.
 On the same anthology is a live performance by the Watersons (Lal, Mike, Norma & Rachel Waterson, and Martin Carthy) from the Whitby Folk Week in August 1990, which has been published previously in 1991 on the Whitby Festival 25th anniversary cassette From the Humber to the Tweed.
 Another live recording from the Kertalg Folk Festival in 1974 was released on the LP Kertalg 74.

 A.L.
 Lloyd commented in the Early Days sleeve notes: